ACA 25-26 School Year Dual Enrollment Information

 HGTC Accommodations Page.

 I still have questions, who can I talk to at ACA?
-Please reach our to the Dual Enrollment Coordinator.
+Please reach out to the Dual Enrollment Coordinator.